wavemaker/docs/website/blog/2021-05-09-product-update-10-7-whats-new.md

 - Limitations to access public servers apply to most organizations.
 We understand.
 All the essential **[UI Artifacts](/learn/wavemaker-release-notes/v10-7-0#ui-artifacts-now-published-to-npm)**  to generate and build an Angular app are published to the npm central repository.
 Incorporate UI Artifacts and simplify your CI-CD pipeline using the standard npm repo without worrying about firewall restrictions safely.

-- When you go grocery shopping, you know where to find the items you need.
+- In the times before world changed, and you could go grocery shopping, you knew where to find the items you need as they are neatly classified into categories.
 A new property called **[Groupby](/learn/wavemaker-release-notes/v10-7-0#other-improvements)** helps you group and classify data to arrange things systematically.
 We introduced this property within several widgets, including Select, Search, Chip, Radioset, and Autocomplete.

 ## Improvements and Bug Fixes